shorock/islandora_composer/README.md

 # Composer template for Islandora 7.x

-This is a remix of the https://github.com/drupal-composer/drupal-project Drupal template serving as a proof-of concept for a Composer-based installation of Islandora 7.x.
-Composer-based installs are gaining traction, especially in Drupal 8, as an off-the-island replacement for Drush Makefiles and the like.
+This is a remix of the https://github.com/drupal-composer/drupal-project Drupal template.
+It is a proof-of concept for Composer-based installation of Islandora 7.x.
+Composer-based installs are gaining traction, especially for Drupal 8, as an off-the-island replacement for Drush Makefiles and the like.

-This calls a proof-of-concept Satis server at https://islandorapkg.shorock.com
+This calls on a proof-of-concept Satis server at https://islandorapkg.shorock.com

-If you're curious how that was generated, check out https://github.com/shorock/islandora_satis
+If you're curious how that Satis server was generated, check out https://github.com/shorock/islandora_satis

 ## TL;DR